 Most computer cases come with an easy access panel that lets you work on the setups internals without necessarily needing to do much disassembly.

-You will need to identify the access panel on your computer and find out whether it uses screws or any other catch system and undo it.
+You will need to identify the access panel on your computer, find out whether it uses screws or any other catch system, and undo it.

 This will give you access to the motherboard for what comes next.